scverse/anndata/README.rst

 * Read the `documentation <https://anndata.readthedocs.io>`_.
 * Ask questions on the `scverse Discourse <https://discourse.scverse.org>`_.
 * Install via ``pip install anndata`` or ``conda install anndata -c conda-forge``.

-.. would be nice to have the schema also on GitHub, but it’s much too wide there, hence need to duplicate description
-..
-GitHub doesn’t plan to resolve scaling images: https://github.com/github/markup/issues/295